cncf/glossary/content/en/cloud-native-storage.md

 Cloud native storage is a specialized storage technology tailored to meet the demands of cloud native environments.
 It offers data storage solutions optimized for containerized applications running on platforms like [Kubernetes](/kubernetes/) or other cloud-native infrastructures.
-A cloud native storage platform primarily caters to stateful applications, which rely on persistent data storage.
-There are a number of different cloud-native storage solutions available, including object storage, block storage, and file storage.
+A cloud native storage platform primarily caters to [stateful applications](/stateful-apps/), which rely on persistent data storage. solutions available, including object storage, block storage, and file storage.

 ## Problem it addresses